mja054/Inspect-Shell/README.md

 Ever want to know what the hell that python script is doing?
 Enter the Inspect Shell.
 Inspect Shell lets you print/alter globals and run functions without interrupting the running script.
+Now with auto-complete and command history (only on linux).

 Inspect Shell is not a pdb-style debugger.